Enthalpy of sorption

 • isotherm (BaseIsotherm) -- The PointIsotherm or ModelIsotherm to be used.
 If ModelIsotherm, units must be in Pascal

-• model (str) -- The model to use to fit the PointIsotherm, must be either 'Langmuir' or 'Toth'.
+• model (str) -- The model to use to fit the PointIsotherm, must be either one of _WHITTAKER_MODELS.

 • loading (list[float]) -- The loadings for which to calculate the isosteric heat of adsorption.